SocietyProtocol/Content-Library/Published/Articles/The state That Binds (Shared Reality).md

 On a positive note, now we have a tribal pattern.
 We’ve baked a tribal pie––**a shared reality**[^2].
 Our tribe can now coordinate using this state—improving our protection and survival while it is competing with other tribes—who are playing the same exact game.

 To give a concrete example of subjective private perception (subjective truth) vs consensus (shared reality): subjective private perception is our individual perception of time (depending on how we are feeling energetically and emotionally in the moment, it can go fast or slow), while shared reality is clock time we synchronize around (it’s a consensus we can all agree on).
 While subjective private perception always lives within us, shared reality does not live within us—it is external.
-We must measure, uphold, and synchronize it.
+We must measure and uphold it.
 The subjective private perception and shared reality coexist in parallel, overlap in our perception, and never see the same thing.

 Hence, everyone in the world walks around confused.
 It’s the blind leading the blind. **We’re not living in our realities**, we’re living in the “shared reality,” which exists as a shared story we propagate, not in our subjective perception.
 Socially, it’s an important pretend world, more vital to an individual’s survival than their subjective truth.